• Skip to primary navigation

 • Honey - Substitute the sugar with honey - you can add and cook at a simmer point - do not get it to boiling point - it will be a runnier jam.

-• Grated vs chopped - If you chop the quince (like I did) it will take a little longer but I like it this way - grated is my kid's favourite ( also a great version to use or add to cakes).
+• Grated vs chopped - If you chop the quince (like I did) it will take a little longer but I like it this way - grated is my kid's favorite ( also a great version to use or add to cakes).

 Nutrition